airbnb/chronon/docs/source/getting_started/Tutorial.md

 **Feature set 3: User data features**

 Turning User data into features is a littler simpler, primarily because there are no aggregations to include.
-In this case, the primary key of the source data is the same as the primary key of the feature, so we're simple extracting column values rather than perform aggregations over rows:
+In this case, the primary key of the source data is the same as the primary key of the feature, so we're simply extracting column values rather than performing aggregations over rows:

 ```python
 source = Source(